aws-samples/serverless-patterns/apigw-lambda-cdk/README.md

     ```bash
     npx cdk destroy --app 'ts-node .'
     ```
-It will ask you to confirm the destruction, then after you accept, just wait for the resource deletion complete.
+2. Confirm the removal and wait for the resource deletion to complete.

 ----

 © Copyright 2021 [Ibrahim Cesar](https://ibrahimcesar.cloud)